pgpainless/pgpainless/README.md

 It does so by introducing an intuitive Builder structure, which allows easy setup of encryption / decrytion operations, as well as straight forward key generation.

-PGPainless is based around the Bouncycastle java library.
+PGPainless is based around the Bouncycastle java library and can be used on Android down to API level 9.

 ### NOTE: PGPainless is in a *very* early state of development and should under no circumstances be used for serious production usage yet.